-The AIMS Structured Masters in Mathematical Sciences includes a research project, which makes up one third of the course.
-Proposal submissions using the form below close on 6 February 2017, but are reviewed by AIMS staff as they are submitted.
-The approved topics are made known to the students by 9 February at the latest, and students select a topic by 13 February.
+The AIMS Master’s in Mathematical Sciences includes a research project, which makes up one third of the course.
+Proposal submissions using the link below close on 5 February, but are reviewed by AIMS staff as they are submitted.
+The approved topics are made known to the students by 12 February at the latest, and students select a topic by 16 February.
 Early interaction between students and supervisors often leads to the choice of topic being decided earlier, subject to approval by the AIMS Director or the Academic Director.

 Academics and industry researchers are invited to propose topics to be taken under their supervision.
 In previous years we have had many excellent proposals, some of which were not selected by any students, only because of the wide choice.
 We encourage resubmission of previously unselected proposals, as well as the creation of new proposals.

 The purpose of an AIMS research project is:

 - to give students the opportunity to work with an expert supervisor on a research project;

 - to go through the process of reviewing, understanding and explaining scientific or mathematical material;